I’m sure you’ve heard about term insurance.

 But it comes with a “cost”.

-Although term policies are hailed as necessities, they come with a price.
+Although term policies are hailed as essentials, they come with a price.

 If you had the thought of “pay so much for insurance but get nothing back”, you’re not alone.